Pet Care Home

 The Bull Terrier is a terrier breed developed in England in the 1800's.
 It was developed from crosses that included the New English Bulldog, the Spanish Pointer, and a couple of types of terriers, the English White Terrier and the Staffordshire Terrier.
 The resulting breed was used as a fighter, and then later on as a guard dog, herder, and rat hunter.
 A half sized variation of this breed is the Miniature Bull Terrier.

-Today’s Bull Terrier is gentle, fun-loving and courageous.
+Today’s English Bull Terrier is gentle, fun-loving and courageous.
 It needs lots of human companionship, and loves to give and receive affection.
 This breed makes a wonderful pet for active and attentive families.
 The Bull Terrier can be trained as a watchdog, but it tends to be non-aggressive toward humans unless its family is seriously threatened.
 Good socialization as a puppy is needed for it to get along with other pets.

 Common Name(s)